Cold water swimming needs to be made safer for women, study finds

 “Whilst the free and unregulated nature of swimming in open water is part of its attraction, it is time for the Government and regulators to pay serious attention to the quality of our rivers, lakes and seas, to protect both swimmers today, and the ecosystems of these precious natural resources for the future.”

-The research, published in Women’s Health, was carried out in collaboration with researchers from the University of Portsmouth, University of Sussex, University Hospitals Sussex NHS Foundation Trust, University of Plymouth and Bournemouth University.
+The research, published in Women’s Health magazine, was carried out in collaboration with researchers from the University of Portsmouth, University of Sussex, University Hospitals Sussex NHS Foundation Trust, University of Plymouth and Bournemouth University.

+An Environment Department (Defra) spokesman said: “We share the public’s concern on this issue and have taken immediate steps to reverse the tide on the unacceptable destruction of our waterways.

+“Our new Water Bill will include new powers to ban bonuses and bring criminal charges against law-breakers.
+This is just the first step in our wider reform of the sector.